phj128/Qwen2.5-Omni/README.md

 conversation = [
     {
         "role": "system",
+        "content": [
-        "content": "You are Qwen, a virtual human developed by the Qwen Team, Alibaba Group, capable of perceiving auditory and visual inputs, as well as generating text and speech.", },
+            {"type": "text", "text": "You are Qwen, a virtual human developed by the Qwen Team, Alibaba Group, capable of perceiving auditory and visual inputs, as well as generating text and speech."}
+        ],
+    },
     {
         "role": "user",